Orforglipron vs. tirzepatide: weight loss pill vs. injection

 • In a 72-week clinical trial of tirzepatide, people with obesity lost 15%–22% of their starting body weight, depending on the dose.

 • In a 72-week trial of orforglipron, people with obesity lost 7.5%–11.2% of their starting body weight, depending on the dose.
-However, a separate trial found that people taking a higher dose (45 mg) lost up to 14.7% of their body weight in 36 weeks.
+However, a separate trial found that people with obesity lost an average of 9%–15% of their body weight after 36 weeks.
 (Comparatively, people taking tirzepatide lost over 16% in that time frame.)

 Which is more effective for blood sugar control?